-Great little Himalayan Quartz Cluster Chlorite.
-Heavy chlorite throughout and good crystal points including interesting formation.
-This specimen has been mounted on a perspex pad for enhanced display.
-These specimens are hard to come by.
+Great hand sized Himalayan Quartz Cluster Chlorite.
+Heavy Chlorite throughout and good crystal points including interesting formation.
+Displays the characteristic splayed out elongated Quartz Crystals with a few clear tips.
+These Quartz Cluster Chlorite specimens are hard to come by.
+Quartz Cluster Chlorite

 Dhading District, Bagmati Zone, Nepal.

 General name for several minerals that are difficult to distinguish by ordinary methods Chlorite.
 These minerals are all apart of the Chlorite Group of minerals.
 The Chlorites are often, but not always considered a subset of the larger silicate group, The clays.
 There are several different minerals that are apart of the Chlorite group of minerals.
 The above formula is only a generalization of the more common members of this group.

 Chlorites are generally green and crystallize in the monoclinic symmetry system.
 They all have a basal cleavage due to their stacked structure.
 However Chlorites also form large individual tabular to platy crystals that are unlike most of the other clay minerals.